UNLV-Libraries/archivesspace-drupal/README.md

 Established discovery framework for digital collections.

 ##### [DKAN] (https://getdkan.org/)
 A discovery platform for government open data.
-The inspiration for the antecedent ArchivesSpace-to-Drupal 7 modules.
+The technical inspiration for the antecedent ArchivesSpace-to-Drupal 7 modules.

 ---
 #### Roadmap (and a few questions)